bbauska/JS-Programs/README.md

 functionality and use.</p>

 <p><b>WebSockets:</b></p>

 <p>WebSockets are a real-time communication protocol that provides a persistent
 bi-directional communication channel between the client and server.
 Unlike HTTP, which follows a request-response approach, WebSockets allow continuous and low-latency communication.
-They are ideal for applications that require real-time updates, such as online chats.</p>
+They are ideal for applications that require real-time updates, such as online chats, real-time notifications and multiplayer games.</p>

 <p>Websockets are ideal for applications that require real-time updates, such as online
 chats, because they enable a persistent, two-way communication channel between a